Automattic/jetpack/readme.txt

 **Improved compatibility**

+* Open Graph Meta Tags: avoid displaying Jetpack's Tags when the Rank Math plugin is active.
 * Shortcodes / Embeds: ensure better compatibility of multiple embeds with the AMP plugin.
 * Sharing: ensure that all button styles can be used with the AMP plugin.